BjornFJohansson/pydna/README.md

 The absolutely best way of installing and using pydna is to use the free [Anaconda](https://store.continuum.io/cshop/anaconda) python distribution.

-Once Anaconda is installed, the conda package manager can be used to install pydna.
+Once Anaconda (or Miniconda) is installed, the conda package manager can be used to install pydna.
 Pydna and its dependencies are available from the [conda-forge](https://anaconda.org/conda-forge) and [BjornFJohansson](https://anaconda.org/bjornfjohansson) [Anaconda.org](https://anaconda.org) channels.
 The first step is to add the channels: